How Long Should I Wait To Shower After Working Out?

 A muscular person wearing a towel

-You should shower for five to fifteen minutes after a workout.
+You should shower for five to fifteen minutes to enhance recovery and overall well-being.
 And this guideline applies to both cold and hot showers.

 Research published in the Plos One journal has shown that there are general health benefits to having a cold shower [3].